getify/You-Dont-Know-JS/types & grammar/ch4.md

 a == b;		// true
 ```

+As we'd expect, `a === b` fails, because no coercion is allowed, and indeed the `42` and `"42"` values are different.

-The second comparison uses `==` loose equality, which means the comparison algorithm is allowed to perform *implicit coercion* on one or both values, if the types happen to be different.
+However, the second comparison `a == b` uses loose equality, which means the comparison algorithm will perform *implicit coercion* on one or both values, if the types happen to be different.

-But what kind of coercion happens here?
+But exactly what kind of coercion happens here?
 Does the `a` value of `42` become a `string`, or does the `b` value of `"42"` become a `number`?

-In the ES5 spec 11.9.3.4-5, it tells us:
+In the ES5 spec, clauses 11.9.3.4-5, it says:

 > 4. If Type(x) is Number and Type(y) is String,
 >    return the result of the comparison x == ToNumber(y).
 > 5. If Type(x) is String and Type(y) is Number,
 >    return the result of the comparison ToNumber(x) == y.

 So clearly, the `"42"` value is coerced to a `number` for the comparison.
-The *how* of that coercion has already been covered above, specifically the `ToNumber` abstract operation.
-In this case, it's quite obvious then that `"42"` becomes `42`, so the two values are indeed "loose equals".
+The *how* of that coercion has already been covered earlier, specifically the `ToNumber` abstract operation.
+In this case, it's quite obvious then that `"42"` becomes `42`, so the two compared values are indeed "loose equals".

-### `true` and `false`
+#### `boolean`s

-One of the biggest gotchas to the *implicit coercion* of the `==` loose equality comes if you try to compare a value directly to `true` or `false`.
+One of the biggest gotchas with the *implicit coercion* of `==` loose equality pops up when you try to compare a value directly to `true` or `false`.

 Consider: